Miami’s Michelin Star Restaurants And Worthy Alternatives

 Los Felix is located at 3413 Main Hwy, Miami, FL 33133.
 For more information, visit their official website

-Miami’s Michelin Star Restaurants And Worthy Alternatives - Ariete, Azabu, Bakan, Boia De, Cote, Diplomat Prime Steak & Seafood, Dirty French Steakhouse, Drunken Dragon, Elcielo, Fiola, Hiden, Hiyakawa, Jatto, Joe’s Stone Crab, L’Atelier du Joël Robuchon, Le Jardinier, Le Zoo, Leku Miami, Los Felix, LPM Restaurant & Bar, Macchialina, Makoto, Michael’s Genuine Food & Drink, NoNossa Omakase, Omakai Sushi, Osteria Morini, Stubborn Seed, Taquiza, The Surf Club - April 2024
+Miami’s Michelin Star Restaurants And Worthy Alternatives - Ariete, Bakan, Beauty & The Butcher, Boia De, Cote Miami, Diplomat Prime Steak & Seafood, Dirty French Steakhouse, Elcielo, Fiola, Hiden, Hiyakawa, Joe’s Stone Crab, L’Atelier du Joël Robuchon, Le Jardinier, Le Zoo, Leku Miami, Los Felix, LPM Restaurant & Bar, Macchialina, Makoto, Michael’s Genuine Food & Drink, NoNossa Omakase, Ogawa, Omakai Sushi, Stubborn Seed, Taquiza, The Surf Club - December 2024

 While much larger and louder than Los Felix, this Mexican eatery takes its tortilla-making seriously as well.
 So much so that the name of the restaurant is the Huastecan word for tortilla.
 They are made with organic blue corn and baked, allowing the nutty, earthy flavor to seep into each bite, whether paired with the guacamole, used as the base for cochinita pibil, or the duck enchiladas with red pipian sauce.